Energy and renewable projects can be difficult to explain.

 That’s where energy and renewables video production becomes valuable.

 Video helps people see the project in context.
-The landscape, the engineering, the people involved and the impact of the work all become visible.
+The landscape, the engineering, the people involved and the impact of the work all become visible the same human-first approach behind our non-profit storytelling video production work, applied here to the communities living alongside a project rather than a cause.
 Instead of reading about renewable energy, viewers can watch how the technology operates and understand how it affects the communities around it.

 For organisations working in energy, clarity matters.

-Projects often involve public consultation, stakeholder engagement and long-term investment decisions.
+Projects often involve public consultation, stakeholder engagement and long-term investment decisions, the funding side often overlapping with our investor pitch video production work, and public consultation sitting close to our government and public sector video production service.
 Video helps explain complex ideas in a straightforward way which audiences can understand quickly.

 Humans process visual information quickly.
 When viewers see how turbines move, how solar arrays are installed or how infrastructure connects to communities, the concept becomes easier to grasp.

 Behavioural research suggests people feel more confident supporting initiatives when they understand how they work.
-Video makes that understanding easier.
+Video makes that understanding easier, the same reasoning behind our corporate video production work for sustainability reporting and workforce communication more broadly.

 Why choose Simply Thrilled?